The Slocan Valley has a rich industrial history, told by the 261 documented mine sites still in existence throughout the region.

 When the CPR abandoned the line, they had to remove the rails and ties, as well as dismantle bridges.
 The trail had to be built from the bottom up.
-With the help of the province the rail trail began to take shape – which included rebuilding 4 bridges, grading the trail, putting down hundreds of truckloads of surface material, building trailheads, parking lots, kiosk signage etc. Most recently funding from the Columbia Basin Trust abd the Regional District of Central Kootenay will see the southernmost 4 km of the Rail Trail being developed into a community “Greenway”.
+Over the next several years, with the help of the province and federal funding, the rail trail began to take shape – which included rebuilding 4 bridges, grading the trail, putting down hundreds of truckloads of surface material, building trailheads, parking lots, kiosk signage etc. Most recently, in 2017, funding from the Columbia Basin Trust, BikeBC and the Regional District of Central Kootenay saw the southernmost 4 km of the Rail Trail being developed into a paved community “Greenway”.
 The process of upgrading the rail trail continues until this day, with every year bringing more challenges and even more people coming in to discover the rich resource we all have created.

 Ownership of the Slocan Valley Rail Trail was transferred to the Ministry of Forests and Natural Resource Operations (FLNRO) in 2010 and is now operated through their department Rec Sites and Trails BC.
 Our Society continues to act as Trail stewards,managing the Trail in partnership with them.